 Living with Black Bears

-Maine is home to the largest population of black bears in the lower 48 states.
+Maine is home to the largest population of black bears in the eastern United States.
 Our bears are most active between April 1 and November 1.

 When natural foods are scarce, especially in the spring or dry summers, bears will venture into backyards and fields in search of easily accessible food such as bird feeders, garbage, grills and pet foods.